okfn/handbook/text/appendix/glossary.rst

     documents are not machine readable.
 Computers can display the text nicely, but have great difficulty understanding the context that surrounds the text.

+  Readme
+    A file (usually named ``README`` or ``README.txt``) that explains new users what the current directory or set of files is about.
+This is very commonly found in open source software projects and is considered good practice to be included with various publications (including datasets).
+    The file usually contains a short description of what to expect.

   BitTorrent
     BitTorrent is a protocol for distributing the bandwith for